 The best way to design website experiences for the end user is with personas.
 Personas are representations of the people you are building for.
 They are the consumers, brand ambassadors, and followers.

+Jakub Kliszczak from Crazy Call advises on getting to understand the end users who will be navigating your new site.
 The process of creating a persona builds upon the question of “why am I building this website” and “who am I building this website for.”
 Persona creation is especially helpful in a team environment that needs to know how to design a website for a specific audience without having access to a full project brief.
 Personas are especially helpful when outside designers are brought in to design website experiences but due to security, do not gain access to marketing specifics.
 However, even if you are creating a website by yourself, personas can help you focus better on the needs of the user, enabling you to better design website solutions with higher usability and an overall improved user experience.

 Personas are extremely valuable for every type of website, and not just because they make designing easier.
 They can also help align the needs, wants, goals, and pains of the target audience with the elements used to create the site.
 This is beneficial for not only the user but the business as well since a website that aligns with the user is likely to convert well.

 To create personas, you’ll need to start by doing some user research.
 This helps give you an understanding of the user through scientific methods.
 From there, you can use that information to create a deeper connection with empathy maps.
 These visualizations can help you design website solutions from the point of view of the user based on the knowledge obtained about them.
 You can design a website that creates solutions to the problems they’d likely face.

 Personas and empathy maps give website designers almost predictive abilities into the habits of their users.
 With that superpower, they can design website solutions that are firmly rooted in the needs of the user while staying focused on the goals of the organization.
 Personas and empathy maps are literally the foundational step for how to design a website that serves the user.